mgreenig/COVIDENCE-survey/README.md

 ### Mapping medications from survey respondents

-The survey responses listing each participant's medication(s) were collected as a CSV file (not included).
-Overall, 23,821 medications were provided across 6,624 respondents who provided at least one medication each.

 The raw survey data takes the form of a csv file with patients as rows and columns for the answers they provide to questions on the survey.
 Survey participants were allowed to provide 20 answers (corresponding to 20 columns) for each drug-related question.
 Three drug-related questions were asked, regarding: